Jeffrey Hoag, MD, MS, FCCP

 Internship / Residency

-Pulmonary Disease, Critical Care Medicine & Internal Medicine - American Board of Internal Medicine
+- Internal Medicine, Pulmonary Medicine, Critical Care Medicine and Hospice & Palliative Care Medicine - American Board of Internal Medicine

-A Fellow of the American College of Chest Physicians, Dr. Jeffrey Hoag is a pulmonologist and Director of the ICU at Cancer Treatment Centers of America’s hospital in Philadelphia, Pennsylvania.
+A Fellow of the American College of Chest Physicians, Dr. Jeffrey Hoag is a pulmonologist and Director of the ICU at our hospital in Philadelphia, Pennsylvania.
+He also serves as Vice-Chair of the Department of Medicine for Cancer Treatment Centers of America® (CTCA).
 As a specialist in diagnosing and treating lung and respiratory diseases and conditions, Dr. Hoag helps care for lung cancer patients.
 He also provides care to patients who have pulmonary issues such as pneumonia, chronic obstructive pulmonary disease (COPD), cystic fibrosis, asthma and pulmonary hypertension.

 Board certified in pulmonary disease, critical care and internal medicine, Dr. Hoag earned a medical degree from Virginia Commonwealth University in Richmond, Virginia.
 He completed a master’s degree in physiology/biophysics at Virginia Commonwealth and a bachelor’s degree in biology at the University of Richmond.

 Dr. Hoag completed an internal medicine internship and residency at Virginia Commonwealth, where he received awards for scholarship and an outstanding residency.
 He went on to complete a pulmonary/critical care fellowship at The Johns Hopkins University.

 Dr. Hoag is an assistant professor of medicine/pulmonary and critical care medicine for Drexel University College of Medicine in Philadelphia.
 He has served on multiple committees for the university and its affiliated hospital, Hahnemann University Hospital, where he is also a pulmonologist and critical care physician.